Collegiate university: United States

 Many state university systems consist of campuses that are legally part of a single corporation (e.g., the Regents of the University of California is the corporation that owns and operates the entire University of California system), but are operationally independent.
-Examples of such institutions include the University of California, the State University of New York, the University of Michigan, the University of Texas System, and the University System of Maryland.
-Like UC Santa Cruz, UC San Diego, also has a residential college system inspired by the British model.
+Examples of such institutions include the University of California, the State University of New York, the University of Michigan, the University of Texas System.
+Like UC Santa Cruz, UC San Diego also has a residential college system inspired by the British model.
+At both campuses, the academic resources are provided primarily by the university, but each residential college follows its own educational philosophy and sets out its own degree requirements.

 The Claremont Colleges in California operate a hybrid federal-constituent system.
 All 7 colleges are independently governed: Pomona College, Scripps College, Claremont McKenna College, Harvey Mudd College, Pitzer College as undergraduate colleges as well as Claremont Graduate University and Keck Graduate Institute of Applied Life Sciences as graduate universities.
 Their founding model was based on that of the University of Oxford and they are linked through the Claremont University Consortium, though, unlike other constituent college systems, degrees are conferred separately by the seven constituent institutions and they exist as universities and liberal arts colleges in their own right.
 The colleges are spread over a square mile site and share certain departmental, library and research facilities.
 In addition, the five undergraduate colleges operate two intercollegiate athletic programs, with Claremont, Harvey Mudd, and Scripps forming one program and Pomona and Pitzer the other.